applied-systems-biology/jipipe-website/content/documentation-json-api/graph-node.md

    </dt>
    <dd>
     <p>
-     A custom name for this algorithm.
+     A custom name for this node.
 Only important for the UI.
-If null or empty, the UI will default to the algorithm type name.
+If null or empty, the UI will default to the node type name.
     </p>
     <div class="json-inner-schema">
     </div>